zehuanzhang/zehuanzhang.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second year PhD student in the Department of Computing at lmperial College London, supervised by [Prof. Wayne Luk](https://www.imperial.ac.uk/people/w.luk).
+I'm a third year PhD student in the Department of Computing at lmperial College London, supervised by [Prof. Wayne Luk](https://www.imperial.ac.uk/people/w.luk).
 My research interests focus on hardware system and machine learning.
 I obtained my Master degree (supervised by [Prof. Qiang Liu](https://dblp.org/pid/61/3234-11.html)) at 2022 and Bachelor degree at 2019 from Tianjin University.
 My current research includes:

-* Bayesian Neural Network
+Hardware System for ML:
+* Accelerator for Trustworthy AI
-* Complex-Valued Neural Network
+* Reconfigurable Hardware for Complex-Valued Neural Network
-* Medical Imaging
-* Hardware Acceleration
+* Heterogeneous Acceleration for LLM
+ML for Hardware System
+* Co-Design for Reconfigurable Accelerator
+* LLM-based Code Generation and Optimization